eclipse-archived/smarthome/docs/documentation/features/dsl.md

 Eclipse SmartHome reads its basic configuration from the default configuration file `conf/smarthome.cfg` in the programs root folder.
 The path to this file can be altered using the program argument `smarthome.servicecfg`.
 In case only the `conf` folder path should be altered the program argument `smarthome.configdir` can be used (be aware that this will also change the location for the `things`, `items` and all other configuration folders).
+Configurations for OSGi services are kept in a subfolder that can be provided as a program argument `smarthome.servicedir` (default is "services").
+Any file in this folder with the extension .cfg will be processed.

 ### Configuration File Format
 The basic configuration file format is very simple.
 This format is used in the `smarthome.cfg` to address different services from one file: